Pre-School Ages: 2 to 6 years old

 In short, the single best thing you can do to help your baby develop a love for music, before and after birth, is to listen to as much music (particularly beautiful piano and orchestral music by Bach, Mozart, Beethoven, Scarlatti, Handel) as you can.
 Not only do the children get a better sense of appreciation for music, but as they get older, the music helps regulate brain wave patterns promoting a more calm, relaxed state of mind.

 New studies just released now show that children with Perfect Pitch have a much lower incidence of dyslexia, stuttering, or other related language processing problems.
-Your child's foundation for Absolute Perfect Pitch starts in the womb with the music you listen to.
-We highly recommend singing the names of the notes to your baby at every opportunity.
+Your child's foundation for Absolute Perfect Pitch starts by listening to our SensAPitch books, and hearing music in the womb with the music you listen to.
+We highly recommend singing the SensAPitch colors of the notes to your baby at every opportunity.

 When to Start...